MichaIng/DietPi-Docs/docs/software/camera.md

     The requirements are:

     - Have any PI supported camera attached
-    - Have a debian supported USB camera attached
+    - Have a Debian supported USB camera attached

 === "Access the web interface"